jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 ---------------------------------

-Wacom tablets support multiple tools that can report events over a single Linux /dev/input/event0 device and these tools often share similar characteristics.
+Wacom tablets support multiple tools that can report events over a single Linux /dev/input/eventX device and these tools often share similar characteristics.
 The easiest example is a tablet can have a stylus with both a pen tool on one end and an eraser tool on the other end and both these tools have X/Y and Pressure values.

 The pen and eraser show a form of physical mutual exclusion since you must flip the stylus to use the other tool.
 This flip will force old tool out of proximity and new tool to come into proximity.
-For this discussion, we will ignore the case where user owns multiple stylus.
+For most of discussion, we will ignore the case where user owns multiple stylus.

 There are cases where user expects multiple tools to work concurrently though.
-The kernel drivers break tools up into 3 groups.
-When a group supports more then 1 tool then the kernel will only allow 1 tool per group to ever be in proximity.
+The wacom kernel drivers break tools up into 3 groups.
+When 1 group can support more then 1 tool then the wacom kernel driver will only allow 1 tool per group to ever be in proximity.
 Different tablets support different combinations of tool groups.

 1. Stylus or Mouse Tool (Pen, Eraser, Mouse, etc)
 2. Mouse Tool of Intuos 1 or 2 (when \#1 is Stylus Tool)
 3. Buttons located on Wacom Tablet (not buttons on stylus)

-When the kernel reports data for stylus, it reports them much like the generic tablets do (BTN\_TOUCH for proximity).
-In addition, the kernel will always send a BTN\_TOOL\_\* that tracks BTN\_TOUCH to indicate to user which tool the events are currently be reported for.
+When the wacom kernel driver reports data for stylus, it reports them much like the generic tablets do (BTN\_TOOL\_\* for proximity).
+In addition, the kernel will always send a BTN\_TOUCH that tracks the BTN\_TOOL\_\* and uses ABS\_PRESSURE as a more accurate gauge of when physical touch is occurring.

 Its important to understand that the Linux Input layer will filter out duplicate events and does not understand concept of multiple tools.